 Whenever you’re going to a nearby store, make sure you walk instead of driving.
 If you don’t have time for an hour-long workout, try to divide it into four small training sessions that you can do throughout the day.
 In case you don’t have enough time to cook a healthy meal, make a fruit or vegetable, nutrient-rich smoothie.

 People generally don’t drink as much water as they should.
-Yet it’s one of the best ways to ensure you stay healthy and lose weight.
+Yet it’s one of the best ways to ensure you stay healthy and losing weight after pregnancy.
 When you drink enough water, you’ll likely consume less junk food.

 Often times, your body can trick you into thinking you’re hungry when you’re actually just thirsty.
 When you experience hunger in-between meals, you’re likely to grab an unhealthy snack.
 And that can boost your calorie intake without providing you with any nutrients.